websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-weblogic.md

 Otherwise, you can configure the data source in WebLogic:

+1. Get the JDBC JAR from your DXP WAR (7.4+) or from the database vendor, and copy it to the domain's `lib` folder.
 1. Log in to the AdminServer console.
 1. In the *Domain Structure* tree, find the domain and navigate to *Services* &rarr; *JDBC* &rarr; *Data Sources*.
 1. To create a new data source, click *New*.